enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 This intermediate term has two duplication nodes connected via their principal port.
 They therefore must have different polarizations.
 When looking at this dual of the duplication node, it consumes two values and produces one, but the consumed values are symmetric.
-That is, both of the consumed values go into aux ports, unlike the in an application where one consumed value goes into an aux port and one into a principle port.
+That is, both of the consumed values go into aux ports, unlike the in an application where one consumed value goes into an aux port and one into a principal port.
 Because of the commutation rules, this can be seen as a single term with two values, or a superposition.

 = Extending Lambda Calculus